 Early Life

-Lakshmi Niwas Mittal was born on June 15, 1950, in Sadulpur, Rajasthan, India.
-He was born into a Marwari Hindu family.
-Mittal studied at Shri Daulatram Nopany Vidyalaya, Calcutta from 1957 to 1964.
-He graduated from St. Xavier's College, Kolkata, with a B.Com degree.
+Lakshmi Niwas Mittal was born on June 15, 1950, in Sadulpur, Rajasthan, India, into a Marwari family.
+He graduated with a Bachelor of Commerce degree from St. Xavier's College, Kolkata, in 1970.
+Mittal's journey into the steel industry began in his family's steel business in India.

 Rise to Success